VSTARWriter/redacted-project-docs/content/how-to/add-bit-ticket.md

 **Add to existing ticket when:**

-- Same customer and job
+- The bit is going to the same customer and job as an existing ticket.
-- Same delivery timeframe
+- The bit has the same delivery timeframe as an existing ticket.
-- Bits are related to the same work.
+- All bits on the same ticket are related to the same work.

-**Create a new ticket when:**
+**Create a new ticket for:**

-- Different customer
+- The bits are going to different customers.
-- Different job or well
+- The bits are for different jobs or wells.
-- Separate billing required
+- Separate billing for each bit is required.

 ## Related Documentation